Abortion under communism: People's Republic of China

 Abortion in China is generally legal and accessible.
 Abortions are widely accepted socially and are available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
+During China's one-child policy, women were subjected to forced abortions and many were subjected to forced sterilization on the orders of officials in some places.

-In 2021, China's State Council as well as the non-governmental organization responsible for family planning announced policy guidelines with the goal of reducing non-medically necessary abortions, including by increasing women's access to pre-pregnancy healthcare services.
+To reduce the high number of sex-selective abortions, the Chinese government banned prenatal sex discernment in 1994.

-To reduce the high number of sex-selective abortions, the Chinese government banned prenatal sex discernment.
+In 2021, China's State Council as well as the non-governmental organization responsible for family planning announced measures to reduce non-medically necessary abortions in response to the country's declining birth rate.

 Cuba

 The Cuban government decriminalized abortion in 1965.
-Women have free access to abortion in Cuba, helping to make it a regional front-runner in women's rights according to Reuters.
+Women have free access to abortion in Cuba, making it a "regional front-runner in women's rights," according to Reuters journalist Nelson Acosta.
 Late-term abortions require a formal evaluation that is conducted by a committee of gynecologists and a psychologist.

 North Korea

 The Penal Code from 1950 states that abortion is allowed for "important reasons" up to the seventh week of pregnancy, but that anyone who performs an abortion for no important reason is subject to up to three years' imprisonment.
 Broad interpretation of the phrase "important reasons" meant that abortion was available virtually upon request, and, reportedly, abortion services could be provided free of charge at provincial hospitals.

 As of the UN's 2017 World Population Policies report, abortion is available in North Korea for all reasons, including upon request, and without gestational limits.